diogocravocosta/DSE-07/coding_conventions.md

 ## Repository structure
 - put your code in src and tests in verification
+- names of folders and files should be should only include lowercase letters,numbers and underscores for spaces
 - if you have multiple files make a folder for it
 - if you have additional data put it in data folder, again create your own folder if you have or expect more than one file
 - if your code needs any data to run upload it to github so other people can run it